NKalavros/DeepSeekClinVar/README.md

-# DeepSeekClinVar
+# DeepSeek ClinVar

-Local, structured knowledge extraction vs biological DBs
+Using a distilled DeepSeek, ollama and DSPy to create an automated task of structured knowledge extraction against existing knowledgebases.